 - substitute for other civil or criminal remedies.

-What the complaint process CANNOT address Return to Top
+What the complaint process CANNOT address

 Not all complaints about an attorney are subject to review through the Bar’s disciplinary process.
 Some problems with lawyers will need to be addressed in other ways.
 For example, the Wyoming State Bar will not open disciplinary cases on:

 - Dissatisfaction with the quality of a lawyer’s advice or strategy The Wyoming State Bar does not investigate or discipline a lawyer solely on the quality of the lawyers advice or strategy.
-A lawyer, however, may be investigated or disciplined for certain serious situations, such as missing deadlines, failing to file required documents, or abandoning a clients case.
+A lawyer may, however, be investigated or disciplined for more serious situations, such as missing deadlines, failing to file required documents, or abandoning a clients case.
 If you believe that your lawyer represented you poorly, your remedy may be to file a civil malpractice action, or, in a criminal case, a petition for a writ of habeas corpus, which addresses claims of ineffective assistance of counsel.
 These cases must be filed in a court of law, not with the Wyoming State Bar.

 - Rude behavior by an attorney

 - Complaints about judges in their judicial capacity Complaints about judges are handled by the Commission on Judicial Conduct and Ethics, Attn: Wendy Soto, Executive Director, P.O.
 Box 2645, Cheyenne, WY 82003, (307) 778-7792 or you may click here.

 - Allegations that a criminal defense attorney acted improperly, unless there is a court finding of ineffective assistance of counsel

 - Allegations that a prosecutor acted improperly, unless there is a court finding of prosecutorial misconduct